Code-Institute-Submissions/MS1_gladahojen/README.md

     7. The dropdown arrow becomes visable but I don't get any underline animation or a dropdown menu.
 It is also moved out of place.
-    8. After tring to find answers on Goggle and Youtube without succes I decided to comment out the code to discard this funtion.
+    8. After tring to find answers on Goggle and Youtube without succes I decided to comment out the code, and in the end to discard this funtion.

 * **Carousel** - Used Bootstrap to add a carousel in the header.
 Wouldn't start.